0xDBFB7/covidinator/documents/notes/Ceramic PCB.md

 Poly(vinyl acetate) resin is soluble in acetone, 95% ethanol, isopropanol, cyclohexanone, diacetone alcohol, MEK, methanol, ethyl acetate

-If spin coated, a negative mask layer of PVOH can be added after a positive mask with the copper oxide and the
+If spin coated, a negative mask layer of PVOH can be added after a positive mask with the copper oxide

+(67) - (1.5*8)*2 = 43 mm bore.
+Will that be enough?

+There isn't actually a dielectric requirement for ceramic substrate; we could probably get away with FR-4.